-The instructors decided that repetition is the most effective tool for our students.
-For our beginner level courses where there is a large amount of knowledge to retain, all of the quizzes can be repeated until desired score is achieved and a practice final exam that can be taken repeatedly is available in Blackboard a few weeks before the final exam.
-This change has improved exam scores for the 2019-2020 school year for the student who took advantage.
-For practicals, we added additional lab opportunities for Adv.
-Pastry for students to practice and receive feedback, which improved student confidence and performance in the plated dessert practical.
+Course curriculums were adjusted 2020-2021 to incorporate repetition of techniques in a few courses.
+Will continue these changes allowing the students to learn through repetition and practice using the same techniques in different desserts.
+With our beginner level courses where there is a large amount of knowledge to retain, all of the quizzes can be repeated until desired score is achieved and a practice final exam that can be taken repeatedly is available in Blackboard a few weeks before the final exam.
+This change has shown improvement in all students who took advantage.